Jocelyn Harris: Personal life

 Jocelyn attended Otago Girls' High School, then followed her mother and step-father into study at the University of Otago.
 As an undergraduate, she was elected "lady vice-president" of the Student Association in 1961.

-She studied for her PhD at the University of London, where her title was 'Sir Charles Grandison and the Little Senate: the relation between Samuel Richardson's correspondence and his last novel.
+She studied for her PhD at Birkbeck College, University of London, where her title was 'Sir Charles Grandison and the Little Senate: the relation between Samuel Richardson's correspondence and his last novel.

 In 1970 she returned to Dunedin to take up a faculty role at Otago's Department of English.

 Academic career

 In her teaching and as a senior academic, Harris 'almost single-handedly established a place for the academic study of women's writing and in particular, contemporary New Zealand women's writing within the full spectrum of studies in "English" literature offered at the University of Otago.'

 In her own academic writing, it was Harris' ground-breaking analysis of Austen's debt to Richardson in her Jane Austen and the Art of Memory that unequivocably established her standing as a scholar of international reputation.
 That was followed by A revolution almost beyond expression: Jane Austen's Persuasion in 2007, and Satire, Celebrity, and Politics in Jane Austen in 2017.
 Her first major publication was the 1972 edition of The History of Sir Charles Grandison for Oxford University Press.

 Harris also served as a representative for academic staff on the Otago University Council, and was the first president of the Otago University Staff Women's Caucus.

-Harris was appointed as a Companion of the New Zealand Order of Merit for services to education in 2008.
+Harris was appointed a Companion of the New Zealand Order of Merit, for services to education, in the 2009 New Year Honours.

 Community service

-Jocelyn Harris was one of the founding members of the Dunedin Collective for Woman.
+Harris was one of the founding members of the Dunedin Collective for Woman.
 In the 1980s, she was a panelist on the 'agony aunt' television series Beauty and the Beast.
 Harris served on the board of Television New Zealand in the 1990s.
-Her work as the Honorary Consul for France in Dunedin was recognised by the award of Chevalier of the National Order of Merit.
+Her work as the honorary consul for France in Dunedin was recognised by the award of Chevalier of the National Order of Merit.

+Harris was also involved in many protest movements including the Save Aramoana Campaign.